Raphael Lemkin: Death and legacy

-In the last years of his life, Lemkin was living in poverty in a New York apartment.
+In the last years of his life, Lemkin lived in poverty in a New York apartment.
 In 1959, at the age of 59, he died of a heart attack in New York City.
-Only several close people attended his funeral at Riverside Church.
-Lemkin was buried in Flushing, Queens, at Mount Hebron Cemetery.
+Only several people close to Lemkin attended his funeral at Riverside Church.
+He was buried in Flushing, Queens, at Mount Hebron Cemetery.
 At the time of his death, Lemkin left several unfinished works, including an Introduction to the Study of Genocide and an ambitious three-volume History of Genocide that contained seventy proposed chapters and a book-length analysis of Nazi war crimes at Nuremberg.
 His autobiography, Totally Unofficial, was edited by Donna-Lee Frieze and published by Yale University Press in 2013.

 The United States, Lemkin's adopted country, did not ratify the Genocide Convention during his lifetime.
 He believed that his efforts to prevent genocide had failed.
 "The fact is that the rain of my work fell on a fallow plain," he wrote, "only this rain was a mixture of the blood and tears of eight million innocent people throughout the world.
 Included also were the tears of my parents and my friends."
-Lemkin was not widely known until the 1990s, when international prosecutions of genocide began in response to atrocities in the former Yugoslavia and Rwanda, and "genocide" began to be understood as the worst crime of all crimes.
+Lemkin was not widely known until the 1990s, when international prosecutions of genocide began in response to atrocities in the former Yugoslavia and Rwanda, and people started to recognize genocide as the worst crime of all crimes.